Spree killer

-A spree killer is someone who commits a criminal act that involves two or more murders or homicides in a short time, often in multiple locations.
-The United States Bureau of Justice Statistics defines a spree killing as "killings at two or more locations with almost no time break between murders".
+A spree killer is someone who commits a criminal act that involves two or more murders in a short time, often in multiple locations.
+There are different opinions about what durations of time a killing spree may take place in.
+The United States Bureau of Justice Statistics has spoken of "almost no time break between murders", but some academics consider that a killing spree may last weeks or months, e.g. the case of Andrew Cunanan, who murdered five people over three months, including fashion designer Gianni Versace.

 Definition

-According to the Federal Bureau of Investigation (FBI), the general definition of "spree killer" is a person (or more than one person) who commits two or more murders without a cooling-off period; the lack of a cooling-off period marks the difference between a spree killer and a serial killer.
-The category has, however, been found to be of no real value to law enforcement, because of definitional problems relating to the concept of a "cooling-off period".
-Serial killers commit separate murders, happening at different times.
+The general definition of spree murder is two or more murders committed by a person (or people) with no cooling-off period, in contrast to serial murder, where there is a period of time between killings.
+The U.S. Federal Bureau of Investigation (FBI) has found the category to be of no real value to law enforcement because quantifying a "cooling-off period" is arbitrary.
+Serial killers commit murders in separate events, at different times.
 Mass murderers are defined by one incident, with no distinctive period between the murders.

 How to distinguish a spree killer from a mass murderer, or a serial killer, is subject to considerable debate, and the terms are not consistently applied even within the academic literature.

+The United States Bureau of Justice Statistics has defined a spree killing as "killings at two or more locations with almost no time break between murders".

-For example, The Encyclopedia of Crime and Punishment lists five different categories of spree killers and cites Mark O. Barton as an example of the second one.
+The Encyclopedia of Crime and Punishment lists five different categories of spree killers and cites Mark O. Barton as an example of the second one.
 He is also noted alongside mass murderers, such as Patrick Sherrill, in the respective entry about mass murder.
-In The Anatomy Of Motive, John E. Douglas cites Charles Starkweather and Andrew Cunanan as examples of spree killers, while Jack Levin calls Starkweather a mass murderer and Cunanan a serial killer.
+In The Anatomy of Motive, John E. Douglas cites Charles Starkweather and Andrew Cunanan (who murdered five people over three months) as examples of spree killers, while Jack Levin calls Starkweather a mass murderer and Cunanan a serial killer.